Florida Estate & Legacy Planning

 Healthcare directives, sometimes called advance directives, are written instructions stating your medical wishes when you cannot make decisions yourself.
 They can include living wills, do‑not‑resuscitate orders, organ donation preferences and the appointment of a healthcare proxy.
 Creating these directives involves completing state‑specific forms, storing originals in a safe place, providing copies to your doctor and loved ones, and discussing your wishes.
 Regular reviews are important, especially after major medical diagnoses or life changes like marriage or divorce.
 A well‑prepared healthcare directive saves your family from making emotionally charged decisions and ensures that treatment you want is provided while unwanted interventions are avoided.

-Florida‑specific considerations
+Florida‑specific Estate considerations

 Florida’s homestead laws offer powerful protections and strict rules: